-© 2014 IMARES Wageningen UR
+© 2016 Wageningen Marine Research Wageningen UR

-IMARES, institute of Stichting DLO is registered in the Dutch trade record nr.
+Wageningen Marine Research institute of Stichting Wageningen traderecord nr.
 09098104, BTW nr.
 NL 806511618

-The Management of IMARES is not responsible for resulting damage, as well as for damage resulting from the application of results or research obtained by IMARES, its clients or any claims related to the application of information found within its research.
+The Management of Wageningen Marine Research is not responsible for resulting damage, as well as for damage resulting from the application of results or Research is registered in the Dutch research obtained by Wageningen Marine Research, its clients or any claims related to the application of information found within its research.
 This report has been made on the request of the client and is wholly the client's property.
 This report may not be reproduced and/or published partially or in its entirety without the express written consent of the client.